 NHS England commissioned PRSB to uplift CPDS.
 The uplift was to reflect changes to the Community Pharmacy Contractual Framework in England and for purposes of futureproofing.
 PRSB arranged two webinars: a supplier meeting (2nd February 2023), and a general webinar (7th February 2023).
 CP ITG participants were encouraged to attend these.
 CP ITG have also been provided with email updates about the project during the months after those.
-The proposed uplifts were set out within this slide-set.
+The uplift plans were set out within this slide-set.
+An Information Standards Notices (ISN) application was approved by Data Alliance Partnership Board (DAPB) subject to approval of the clinical safety case by the NHS England Transformation Directorate's Clinical Safety Group (CSG) which is likely within June 2023.
+The ISN specifies implementation by suppliers during 2024 calendar year and compliance by end of March 2025.
+Implementation support for suppliers from PRSB is awaiting business case approval in NHS England.
+Queries relating the standard can be directed to support@theprsb.org or the PRSB Standard support query webform.